benjaminpo/trading212/README.md

 ## Testing

-Run the comprehensive test suite:
+Run the comprehensive test suite with optimized test utilities:

 ```bash
 # Run all tests